J.P. Crawford Player Props: Mariners vs. Astros

-After batting .206 with a double, a home run, seven walks and eight RBI in his past 10 games, J.P.
-Crawford and the Seattle Mariners take on the Houston Astros (who will start J.P.
-France) at 9:40 PM ET on Saturday.
+After going 1-for-3 with a double and three RBI in his most recent game, J.P.
+Crawford and the Seattle Mariners take on the Houston Astros (who will hand the ball to Brandon Bielak) at 4:10 PM ET on Sunday.

-In his previous game he had a one-hit performance (1-for-4) against the Astros.
+He collected three RBI (going 1-for-3 with a double and a walk) in his most recent game against the Astros.

 J.P.
 Crawford Game Info & Props vs. the Astros